EXPORTING TO PAKISTAN

 - Exporting directly can suit high value products or services.
 However winning new customers is likely to require significant investment in building relationships, and several visits.

-- A joint venture with a local partner can be a way of accessing the Pakistan market, particularly in highly regulated sectors.
+- A joint venture with a local partner can be a way of accessing the Indian market, particularly in highly regulated sectors.
+For more information, see the Business Link guide on joint ventures and partnering.

 You must be prepared to adapt your offering to suit the Pakistan market.
 Any advertising or other promotion should be adapted to suit Pakistan culture.
 You also need to take into account local product regulations.